Fully detailed walls are popular in Europe

 The Composite Wall Tools Palette consists of ten tools to help with drawing composite walls, a heavily detailed depiction that is popular in Europe but rarely used in the U.S. Here are a few examples:

-Example Wall Elements, Walls and Partitions
+Example Wall Elements, Walls and Partition

 The composite wall drawing tools allow you to draw combinations of the wall elements in a single drawing operation.